DhanushNehru/Ultimate-DevOps-Resources/README.md

 #RoadMap To Learn Devops

 Basic

-  - [Learn the fundamentals of programming (e.g., Python, Bash)]
+  - Learn the fundamentals of programming (e.g., Python, Bash)
-  - [Understand the basics of operating systems and networking]
+  - Understand the basics of operating systems and networking
-  - [Learn about version control systems (e.g., Git)]
+  - Learn about version control systems (e.g., Git)
-  - [Get familiar with automation tools and practices (e.g., Ansible, Terraform)]
+  - Get familiar with automation tools and practices (e.g., Ansible, Terraform)
-  - [Learn about containerization technologies (e.g., Docker)]
+  - Learn about containerization technologies (e.g., Docker)
-  - [Learn about cloud computing platforms (e.g., AWS, Azure, GCP)]
+  - Learn about cloud computing platforms (e.g., AWS, Azure, GCP)
-  - [Learn about continuous integration and continuous delivery (CI/CD) practices]
+  - Learn about continuous integration and continuous delivery (CI/CD) practices

 Intermediate
-  - [Gain experience with DevOps tools and practices in a real-world project]
+  - Gain experience with DevOps tools and practices in a real-world project
-  - [Learn about infrastructure as code (IaC) and configuration management tools (e.g., Chef, Puppet)]
+  - Learn about infrastructure as code (IaC) and configuration management tools (e.g., Chef, Puppet)
-  - [Learn about monitoring and observability tools (e.g., Prometheus, Grafana)]
+  - Learn about monitoring and observability tools (e.g., Prometheus, Grafana)
-  - [Learn about security and compliance in DevOps]
+  - Learn about security and compliance in DevOps
-  - [Learn about DevOps culture and practices]
+  - Learn about DevOps culture and practices

   Advanced
-  - [Learn about site reliability engineering (SRE) principles and practices]
+  - Learn about site reliability engineering (SRE) principles and practices
-  - [Learn about chaos engineering and disaster recovery]
+  - Learn about chaos engineering and disaster recovery
-  - [Learn about DevOps for machine learning and artificial intelligence]
+  - Learn about DevOps for machine learning and artificial intelligence
-  - [Learn about DevOps for cloud-native applications]
+  - Learn about DevOps for cloud-native applications
-  - [Learn about DevOps for continuous innovation]
+  - Learn about DevOps for continuous innovation

  Conclusion
- -[The DevOps roadmap is a journey, not a destination.
+ - The DevOps roadmap is a journey, not a destination.
 There is always more to learn and new technologies to adopt.
-The important thing is to start learning and get involved in the DevOps community.]
+The important thing is to start learning and get involved in the DevOps community.

 If you liked this repository support it by starring ⭐